ThisanK25/AUV_project/README.md

 python pip upgrade && pip install .
 ```

-## copyright
+## Copyright
-All illustrations and source code in the src-folder and test folders is ownd by the authors, and subject to copyright.
+All illustrations and source code in the src-folder and test folders are owned by the authors, and subject to copyright.
 All use is permitted, but needs to contain a reference to this project.

-The utilies for interractig with the evironment is ownd and maintained by NGI (The Norwegian geotechnical institute), and the simulation files, including conroll of the AUV, is not in the public domain, so this project cannot be run without their cooperation.
+The utilies for interacting with the evironment are owned and maintained by NGI (The Norwegian geotechnical institute), and the simulation files, including control of the AUV, is not in the public domain, so this project cannot be run without their cooperation.

 We thank Ivar Kristian Waarum from NGI for helping us with the setup and providing us access to the nessesary files.